-Discovery II shall be solely responsible for its compliance with Section 504 and the ADA.
+Discovery shall be solely responsible for its compliance with Section 504 and the ADA.
 All facilities of the school are accessible for all students with disabilities in accordance with the ADA.

-Further, the Discovery Board has adopted and implemented a policy, which outlines the requirements for identifying and serving students with a 504 accommodation plan.
-Discovery II recognizes its legal responsibility to ensure that no qualified person with a disability shall, on the basis of disability, be excluded from participation, be denied the benefits of, or otherwise be subjected to discrimination under any program of the school.
+Further, the Discovery Board has adopted and implemented a policy which outlines the requirements for identifying and serving students with a 504 accommodation plan.
+Discovery recognizes its legal responsibility to ensure that no qualified person with a disability shall, on the basis of disability, be excluded from participation, be denied the benefits of, or otherwise be subjected to discrimination under any program of the school.
 Any student, who has an objectively identified disability which substantially limits a major life activity such as learning, is eligible for accommodation by the School and shall be accommodated.

 See Attachment 13: Board Policy on 504 Compliance.

-VI.
-MEASURABLE PUPIL OUTCOMES AND METHODS OF PUPIL ASSESSMENT
+V. MEASURABLE PUPIL OUTCOMES AND METHODS OF PUPIL ASSESSMENT

 "The measurable pupil outcomes identified for use by the charter school.
 "Pupil outcomes," for purposes of this part, means the extent to which all pupils of the school demonstrate that they have attained the skills, knowledge, and attitudes specified as goals in the school's educational program.
-Pupil outcomes shall include outcomes that address increases in pupil academic achievement both schoolwide and for all groups of pupils served by the charter school, as that term is defined in subparagraph (B) of paragraph (3) of subdivision (a) of Section 47607." - California Education Code Section 47605(b)(5)(B)
+Pupil outcomes shall include outcomes that address increases in pupil academic achievement both schoolwide and for all groups of pupils served by the charter school, as that term is defined in subparagraph (B) of paragraph (3) of subdivision (a) of Section 47607.
+The pupil outcomes shall align with the state priorities, as described in subdivision (d) of Section 52060, that apply for the grade levels served, or the nature of the program operated, by the charter school." - California Education Code Section 47605(b)(5)(B)